aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 3. `wan_route_servers` define the Pathfinders each router should connect to.
 It is possible to have this variable for instance at a group level to have per-region Pathfinders.
-4. `wan_ipsec_profiles` is used to control IP Security configuratiom, the keys are required
+4. `wan_ipsec_profiles` is used to control IP Security configuration, the keys are required
 5. For lab purposes Flow tracking is enabled on uplinks and downlinks.
 Make sure to verify the scalability of CloudVision depending on your network in